-There are ways to manage these impulses for someone who has difficulty controlling their impulses, whether it’s compulsive comfort eating, obsession with social media, or gambling.
+There are ways to manage these impulses for someone who has difficulty with them.
+Whether it’s compulsive comfort eating, obsession with social media, or gambling, these tactics can help:

 - Practice mindfulness meditation, yoga, relaxation, exercise, and other therapeutic activities.

-- Make an effort to connect with others that have shared interests or enjoyable activities.
+- Connect with others that have shared interests or enjoyable activities.

 - Avoid using sex, shopping, or other substitutes to bolster your self-esteem.

-- Experiment with different activities and reward mechanisms for whenever you feel bored.
+- Experiment with different activities and reward mechanisms whenever you feel bored.

-- Seek excitement through healthy activities like traveling, starting a new hobby, or setting goals for yourself.
+- Seek excitement through healthy activities like traveling, hobbies, or setting goals for yourself.